Online Course Syllabi - Provides an outline of the topics covered in each of the online courses listed below.

 Online Course 101 - Fundamentals of Real Property Appraisal

 The Fundamentals of Real Property Appraisal is designed to provide the students with an understanding and working knowledge of the procedures and techniques required to estimate the market value of vacant and improved properties.
 This course concentrates on the skills necessary for estimating the market value of properties using two approaches to value: the cost approach and the sales comparison approach.
 The Fundamentals of Real Property Appraisal utilizes video lectures, simulates classroom discussion, and provides chapter quizzes to emphasize the main concepts and procedures taught in the course.
-For more information on the course, please read the Course Information Page.
-IAAO recertification credit: 30 hours
+IAAO recertification credit: 30 hours (Click here to view the schedule and to register for this course.)

 Online Workshop 171 – IAAO Standards of Professional Practice and Ethics Not equivalent to USPAP.